CEMETERY VISITS & TOURS

 From Seattle or Spokane: Take I-90 to Ellensburg, then take the HWY 97 exit South toward Yakima.
 The hwy will merge with 12 and 82 in Yakima.
 Turn Right to stay on Highway 97 South at Toppenish and head over Satus Pass to Goldendale.

 From Portland: Take I-84 East past The Dalles to Biggs Junction and take Highway 97 North over the Columbia River at Biggs Junction.
 Follow 97 N for about 10 miles toward Goldendale.

-At Goldendale, take the Broadway St exit for Highway 142 at the 76 Service Station.
+At Goldendale, take the Broadway St exit for Highway 142 at the 76 Service Station & Dairy Queen.
 Coming from the South, turn Left; it’s a Right turn from the north.
 This is the last spot with reliable cell phone coverage.

-Go one block, then turn left at Finders Keepers onto Bickleton Hwy.
+Go one block, then take the first left after the drive through coffee station onto Bickleton Hwy.

 Continue east for 10 miles (watch for milepost 10) and turn left onto Old Mountain Road.

 In approximately 1 mile, the pavement curves down and to the right and crosses at Badger Gulch–follow it across the small bridge to stay on Old Mountain Road.

 About 3 miles later, the pavement ends.
 Slow down to 25 mph or less.
 Save our roads and neighborly relations, and reduce dust and wear and tear on your car.

 There is currently construction happening, to pave this final stretch of road before our driveway.